The 1st Partition Of Poland

 Russia's empire had grown by its victories over the Ottomans in the south, to the point it was threatening Austria along with the Kingdom of Prussia, which was a German kingdom that extended to parts of present-day Germany, Poland, Russia, Lithuania, Denmark, Belgium and the Czech Republic.
 This is the first notable point at which Germany and Russia became opponents.

 Polands Land Is Taken & Split Between The 3 Powers

-So, Frederick The Great (King Of Prussia) brought about a partition in Poland to prevent Austria going to war with Russia (because Austria felt weakened and so wanted to war with Russia to seize land they had and thus weaken Russia and in the process strengthen Austria).
+So, Frederick The Great (King Of Prussia) brought about the 1st partition of Poland to prevent Austria going to war with Russia (because Austria felt weakened and so wanted to war with Russia to seize land they had and thus weaken Russia and in the process strengthen Austria).
 Essentially, Polish-Lithuanian land was apportioned between Austria, Russia and Prussia.